bueler/p4pdes-next/py/blow/README.md

 ### blow.py

-FIXME The above code `minimal.py` solves a scalar, nonlinear, elliptic PDE for a surface z = u(x,y).
-The plan for this code is that it solves the minimal surface equation but in parametric form, that is, for a surface in the form x = x(s,t), y = y(s,t), z = z(s,t).
+The above code solves a scalar, nonlinear, elliptic PDE for a surface z = u(x,y).
+The plan for `blow.py` is that it solves the minimal surface equation but in parametric form, that is, for a surface in the form x = x(s,t), y = y(s,t), z = z(s,t).

+However, the current form of `blow.py` just computes a parameterized sphere.

 ### references